Azure-Samples/cosmos-db-design-patterns/materialized-view/README.md

 ```sql
 SELECT c.Product, SUM(c.Qty) as NumberSold FROM c WHERE c.Product = "Widget" GROUP BY c.Product
 ```

+**Note**: Azure Cosmos DB has a [materialized view feature](https://learn.microsoft.com/azure/cosmos-db/nosql/materialized-views) currently in preview.
+Depending upon the specific use-case, this feature may be an option versus using Cosmos DB's Change Feed capability demonstrated in this pattern.
+There are however some limitations in this preview, including using a filter predicate (WHERE clause) to populate the materialized view.
+For more information see [Materialize View Current limitations](https://learn.microsoft.com/azure/cosmos-db/nosql/materialized-views?tabs=azure-portal#current-limitations).

 When running this query for the Sales container - the container where the source data is stored, Azure Cosmos DB will look at the WHERE clause and try to identify the partitions that contain the data filtered in the WHERE clause.
 When the partition key is not in the WHERE clause, Azure Cosmos DB will query **all the partitions**.
 This may be ok for small containers with 1-2 partitions (up to 100GB) or data.
 However, as the container grows, this query will get progressively slower and more expensive.
 In short, *it will not scale*.